|

 Same as the diagnostic test.
 See above for each specific type.

-Prenatal diagnosis (amniocentesis) can also be offered to each couple who has had an affected child.
+diagnosis (amniocentesis) can also be offered to each couple who has had

 |